Aircraft Minimum Equipment List (MEL)

 - FAA Policy Letter Issuance within 6 months.

 Aircraft operators are normally notified via email from SourceOne Aviation Compliance when an FAA revision has occurred to one of their serialized MEL manuals.
 This notification will include the revision type: letter or number and the current revision date.
 SourceOne Aviation Compliance DOES provide an email notification to the person listed under the account name for all aircraft where an FAA MMEL has been posted.
 However, it is the operators’ responsibility to ensure that they are aware of a revision to the MMEL.
-Most revisions will need to be accomplished and submitted to your FAA Inspector within 90 days as per FAA Order 8900.1.
+Most revisions will need to be accomplished and submitted to your FAA Inspector within a recommended period of 90 days with exceptions.
 Providing a current OEM Maintenance Procedures Document is the responsibility of the client/operator.